SFU-CMPT-201/a8-pub/README.md

   should not fork new processes for internal commands as they are built-in.
 All the commands should be *case-sensitive*.
 For all error messages, use the macros defined in `msgs.h` for correct formatting.
     * `exit`: Exit the shell program.
-If the user provides any argument, abort the operation and print out this error message: `exit: too many arguments`.
+If the user provides any argument, abort the operation (i.e., do not exit) and print out this error message: `exit: too many arguments`.
     * `pwd`: Display the current working directory.
 Use the `getcwd()` function.
 If `getcwd()` returns an error, display this error message: `pwd: unable to get current directory`.
 If the user provides any argument, abort the operation and print out this error message: `pwd: too